Sascha Riether: Youth career

 Riether previously represented Germany youth teams early in his career.

 Later in 2002, Riether was called up by Germany U-20 and made his debut for the side on 23 October 2002.
 He went on to make two appearances for the U20 side.

 In August 2003, Riether was called up by Germany U-21 for the first time.
-It wasn't until on 9 September 2003 when he made his debut for the U21 side, in a 1–0 loss against Scotland U21.
+On 9 September 2003, he made his debut for the U21 side, in a 1–0 loss against Scotland U21.
 Riether captained the U21 side on five occasions.
 In the UEFA European Under-21 Championship, Riether made one appearances during the tournament and were eliminated in the Group Stage.
 Riether went on to make thirteen appearances for the U21 side.

 Senior career

 Due to his good performance at Wolfsburg, Riether was considered to be called up by the national team.
 However, in May 2010, he was cut from being short–listed for the FIFA World Cup squad for the side.
 Three months later, he was finally called up by the senior team.

-Riether made his debut with the German national team on 11 August 2010, in a friendly against Denmark and played 34 minutes coming on as substitute for Andreas Beck, as the match finished in a 2–2 draw.
+Riether made his debut with the Germany national team on 11 August 2010, in a friendly against Denmark and played 34 minutes coming on as substitute for Andreas Beck, as the match finished in a 2–2 draw.
 After the match, he said about his debut, quoting: "It was very special for me, the first international match, but unfortunately we did not win, but I'm really happy to get a taste of it."

 To date, Riether's only other appearance with the national side was on 7 September 2010, playing the full 90 minutes of a 6–1 thumping of Azerbaijan in a UEFA Euro 2012 qualifying match.
-He have been since being called up by the national team on two occasions.
+Since then, he has been called up by the national team on two occasions.
 Two years after moving to Fulham, Riether hopes his move would have benefited his international career, which never happened.
 So his two full caps came in a period of less than a month in 2010.